My Garden Zone Is

 A living mulch will work best when ground cover plants completely cover the soil.
 So, when you're planning your garden, don't space your ground cover plants too far apart.
 Instead, purposefully plant them closer than is recommended by conventional plant spacing guidelines so your plants will overlap and fill all the gaps.

 So if you want to create a cost-effective mulch solution, all our ground cover plants look beautiful, feel beautiful, and have a fair price.
 Buy yours today for $4.99 each or $19.99 for five plants.

 English Ivy - Hedera Helix

 English Ivy is originally from Europe and Western Asia.
 It survives well in the USA as it is tolerant to most climate zones except the areas most arid.
-The Ivy can withstand temperatures in Zone 6a+ for cooler temps which makes it very hardy.
-The plant is an evergreen and can provide food for deer during the winter.
+The Ivy can withstand temperatures in Zone 6a+ for cooler temps, which makes it very hardy.
+The plant is evergreen and can provide food for deer during the winter.

 This Ivy is generally used as an ornamental plant outdoors.
 With no surfaces available to climb, it makes an excellent grown cover.
 If using Ivy as a groundcover, once established, weeding should not have to be done.
 It is low growing while it spreads quickly and quickly establishes its roots.
 Small animals use it to camouflage their movements.
 For most landscapes, it is ideal for contained garden areas, borders, and raised spaces.
 It has a romantic history to bring images of cozy cottages with thatched roofs and ivy-covered walls.